pavel-demin/red-pitaya-notes/sdr-transceiver-wspr.md

 The PPS signal should be connected to the pin DIO3_N of the [extension connector E1](http://redpitaya.readthedocs.io/en/latest/developerGuide/125-14/extent.html#extension-connector-e1).
 The UART interface should be connected to the UART pins of the [extension connector E2](http://redpitaya.readthedocs.io/en/latest/developerGuide/125-14/extent.html#extension-connector-e2).

-The measurement and correction of the frequency deviation is disabled by default and should be enabled by uncommenting the following line in [wspr.cron](https://github.com/pavel-demin/red-pitaya-notes/tree/master/projects/sdr_transceiver_wspr/wspr.cron):
+The measurement and correction of the frequency deviation is disabled by default and should be enabled by uncommenting the following line in [wspr.cron](https://github.com/pavel-demin/red-pitaya-notes/tree/master/projects/sdr_transceiver_wspr/app/wspr.cron):
 {% highlight bash %}
-1-59/2 * * * * root cd /dev/shm && /root/update-corr.sh >> update-corr.log 2>&1
+1-59/2 * * * * cd /dev/shm && /media/mmcblk0p1/apps/sdr_transceiver_wspr/update-corr.sh >> update-corr.log 2>&1 &
 {% endhighlight %}

 Getting started
 -----

-A pre-built SD card image can be downloaded from [this link](https://www.dropbox.com/sh/5fy49wae6xwxa8a/AAACZrgE_cKJCVz8-rGRcLOUa/sdr/red-pitaya-wspr-debian-9.0-armhf-20170722.zip?dl=1).
+ - Download [SD card image zip file]({{ site.release-image }}) (more details about the SD card image can be found at [this link]({{ "/alpine/" | prepend: site.baseurl }})).

-The SD card image size is 1 GB, so it should fit on any SD card starting from 2 GB.

-To write the image to a SD card, the `dd` command-line utility can be used on GNU/Linux and Mac OS X or [Win32 Disk Imager](http://sourceforge.net/projects/win32diskimager/) can be used on MS Windows.

-The default password for the `root` account is `changeme`.

-To use the full size of a SD card, the SD card partitions should be resized with the following commands:

-{% highlight bash %}
-# delete second partition
-echo -e "d\n2\nw" | fdisk /dev/mmcblk0
-# recreate partition
-parted -s /dev/mmcblk0 mkpart primary ext4 16MB 100%
-# resize partition
-resize2fs /dev/mmcblk0p2
-{% endhighlight %}
+ - Copy the content of the SD card image zip file to an SD card.
+ - Optionally, to start the application automatically at boot time, copy its `start.sh` file from `apps/sdr_transceiver_wspr` to the topmost directory on the SD card.
+ - Insert the SD card in Red Pitaya and connect the power.

 Configuring WSPR receiver
 -----

 By default, the uploads to [wsprnet.org](http://wsprnet.org) are disabled and all the decoded data are accumulated in `/dev/shm/ALL_WSPR.TXT`.

+All the configuration files and scripts can be found in the `apps/sdr_transceiver_wspr` directory on the SD card.

-To enable uploads, the `CALL` and `GRID` variables should be specified in [decode-wspr.sh](https://github.com/pavel-demin/red-pitaya-notes/tree/master/projects/sdr_transceiver_wspr/decode-wspr.sh#L4).
+To enable uploads, the `CALL` and `GRID` variables should be specified in [decode-wspr.sh](https://github.com/pavel-demin/red-pitaya-notes/tree/master/projects/sdr_transceiver_wspr/app/decode-wspr.sh#L4).
 These variables should be set to the call sign of the receiving station and its 6-character Maidenhead grid locator.

-The frequency correction ppm value can be adjusted by editing the corr parameter in [write-c2-files.cfg](https://github.com/pavel-demin/red-pitaya-notes/tree/master/projects/sdr_transceiver_wspr/write-c2-files.cfg).
+The frequency correction ppm value can be adjusted by editing the corr parameter in [write-c2-files.cfg](https://github.com/pavel-demin/red-pitaya-notes/tree/master/projects/sdr_transceiver_wspr/app/write-c2-files.cfg).

-The bands list in [write-c2-files.cfg](https://github.com/pavel-demin/red-pitaya-notes/tree/master/projects/sdr_transceiver_wspr/write-c2-files.cfg) contains all the WSPR frequencies.
+The bands list in [write-c2-files.cfg](https://github.com/pavel-demin/red-pitaya-notes/tree/master/projects/sdr_transceiver_wspr/app/write-c2-files.cfg) contains all the WSPR frequencies.
 They can be enabled or disabled by uncommenting or by commenting the corresponding lines.

 Configuring WSPR transmitter
 -----

-The WSPR message, transmit frequency and frequency ppm value can be adjusted by editing [transmit-wspr-message.cfg](https://github.com/pavel-demin/red-pitaya-notes/tree/master/projects/sdr_transceiver_wspr/transmit-wspr-message.cfg).
+The WSPR message, transmit frequency and frequency ppm value can be adjusted by editing [transmit-wspr-message.cfg](https://github.com/pavel-demin/red-pitaya-notes/tree/master/projects/sdr_transceiver_wspr/app/transmit-wspr-message.cfg).

 Building from source